-(1 credit, 0 lecture, 1 lab) Prerequisite: Take concurrently with SD160 or a score of 13 or above on the ASSET Numerical Skills Test
+(1 credit, 0 lecture, I lab) Prerequisite: Take concurrently with SD160 or a passing score on the ASSET Numerical Skills Test

-This course provides a review of decimals, ratio and proportion, and percentages in an individualized, self-paced learning lab.
+This course provides a review of decimals, ratio and proportion, and percentages in an individualized, self-paced lab.
 This course is recommended to students who have mastered the skills taught in SD160 and who want a further arithmetic review.
-It may also be useful for students who plan to take Business Math or Business Calculators.
+It may be useful for students who plan to take Business Math or Business Calculators.